 Consider the state's position.
 A data center usually means long-term tax revenue and jobs.
 So it's no surprise that state economic development offices are fiercely competitive when seeking out would-be data center tenants.

-Len Capelli, business development consultant for the Virginia Economic Development Partnership, flew west to Carlsbad, Calif., last month to the
+Len Capelli, business development consultant for the Virginia Economic Development Partnership, flew west to Carlsbad, Calif., last month to the CIO Decisions conference to pitch his state as a premier location for data centers.

 Parked alongside traditional conference sponsors -- Microsoft and Business Objects S.A. among them -- Capelli's pitch for Virginia had the usual: taxes, land and lower power cost.
 Then there is the more specific pitch: Virginia is close to Washington, D.C., yet parts are far enough away to be a backup in the event of disaster.